-Diagnosed Late, Advocating Loud: Becky Bishop on Education Reform
+Diagnosed Late, Advocating Loud: Education Reform with Becky Bishop

 Becky Bishop shares her inspiring journey from studying human geography to becoming a passionate advocate for inclusive education and neurodiversity.
 Diagnosed with ADHD later in life, Becky reflects on the validation and clarity this brought, alongside the grief of missed opportunities.